solrudev/Ackpine/docs/testing.md

 For the most part, `TestSdkInt` is used only when constructing session parameters to determine whether Android `PackageInstaller` API is available.
 Use `TestSdkInt.reset()` to restore the default value.

+If you use instrumentation/Robolectric, you can set the value to `Build.VERSION.SDK_INT` for each test.

 ### `Uri` shim

-If you run tests on pure JVM without Android framework, provide a shim for `android.net.Uri` and place it under `android.net` package.
+If you run tests on pure JVM without Android framework (without instrumentation/Robolectric), provide a shim for `android.net.Uri` and place it under `android.net` package.
 Test doubles don't call any methods on the `Uri` objects, so their implementation can be simple stubs.
 Shim example:

 === "Kotlin"